Neu Electrikk: Legacy

-Further to Neu Electrikk disbanding, Steve Sherlock joined the The and joined Marc Almond in Marc and the Mambas, Nicholas Chamberlain Hunt continues to collaborate as a musician and producer on his Horizontal label, most noticeably with singer Christine Ann Leach (Baby Fox, William Orbit, co-writer of the song "Ray of Light", on projects ALF and Alongside Frank and the Acoustic Lounge Freaks.
+Further to Neu Electrikk disbanding, Steve Sherlock joined The The and joined Marc Almond in Marc and the Mambas, Nicholas Chamberlain Hunt continues to collaborate as a musician and producer on his Horizontal Records label, most noticeably with singer Christine Ann Leach (Baby Fox, William Orbit, co-writer of the song "Ray of Light"), on projects ALF, or The Acoustic Lounge Freaks, Insensibility, Dr Ono Ishido, Hikkaduwa, Ni Kidogo, Fumihito Watanabe.
 Steve Parry has released numerous recordings as a solo artist and as hwyl nofio (an avant-garde music ensemble of which Parry is the only permanent member).